Nutrient/RAPIDocGen/Readme.md

-# RAPIDocGen v1.0.2
+# RAPIDocGen v1.0.5

-Simple script to transform your postman tests collection v2.1 into a swagger.yml file
+Simple script to transform postman test collections v2.1 to a swagger file

 ##### Installation